-ZOOMING IN: Strategies for Concrete Learners
+Zooming In: Strategies for Concrete Learners

-Using video from treatment sessions, we zoom in on strategies to promote social attention and perspective taking (theory of mind) with individuals who interpret language very literally and struggle to interpret what others think and feel.
-These more literal-minded students—who may have a diagnosis of autism levels 1 and 2, ADHD, and/or sensory integration challenges—are slow to develop social competencies and exhibit a range of other learning challenges related to their weak socially-based critical thinking.
+Using video from treatment sessions, we zoom in on strategies to promote social attention and perspective taking (theory of mind) with students, clients, and patients who interpret language very literally and struggle to interpret what others think and feel.
+These more literal-minded individuals—who may have a diagnosis of autism levels 1 and 2, ADHD, and/or sensory integration challenges—are slow to develop social competencies and exhibit a range of other learning challenges related to their weak socially-based critical thinking.
 Video-based case studies will offer treatment ideas and show how this type of student evolves in their understanding of the social world as they grow up.
 Attendees will receive checklists to help differentiate types of social learners and connect social learning to the educational standards.
 Group treatment ideas for different age groups will also be introduced.
 Attendees appreciate the practical information shared across the day!

 Who should attendInterventionists supporting ages 5 - young adult.
 At our conferences we share our latest frameworks, lessons, and strategies for teaching social thinking with a wide variety of interventionists, including: speech-language pathologists, special and general education teachers, social workers, counselors, clinical and school psychologists, occupational therapists, behavior specialists, and school administrators to name a few.
 It’s also used by family members and caregivers across settings.